Ice Age: Scrat's Nutty Adventure

 Ice Age: Scrat's Nutty Adventure is a 2019 action-adventure game developed by Just Add Water and published by Outright Games.
 It originally released for PlayStation 4, PlayStation 5, Nintendo Switch, Xbox One, and Windows, with a Google Stadia port in 2021.
-It is based on the Ice Age franchise by 20th Century Fox and Blue Sky Studios, and was the first video game in the series to be released following Disney's 2019 acquisition of 21st Century Fox.
-The game focuses on Scrat, who has to complete obstacles and puzzles and beat some old foes in an attempt to retrieve The Acorn.
+It is based on the Ice Age franchise by 20th Century Fox and Blue Sky Studios, and was the first video game in the series to be released following the Walt Disney Company's 2019 acquisition of 21st Century Fox.
+The game focuses on Scrat, who has to complete obstacles and puzzles and beat some old foes in an attempt to retrieve the Acorn.

-Story
+Gameplay

-The game follows Scrat continuing with his goal presented in the film series: acquisition The Acorn.
+The game follows Scrat continuing with his goal presented in the film series, to acquire the acorn.
 While pursuing this end, he falls into a Scratazon Temple, where the Acorn is taken.
 To get it back, Scrat must seek four legendary Crystal Nuts from across the world of Ice Age.

-Gameplay

 The game takes on the form of a 3D platformer.
-The player controls Scrat, with the gameplay being compared to that of 2006's Ice Age 2: The Meltdown, which allows you to jump, roll around, throw objects, and attack enemies.
+The player controls Scrat, with the gameplay being compared to that of Ice Age 2: The Meltdown (2006), which allows them to jump, roll around, throw objects, and attack enemies.
 As the player defeats regional bosses, thus gathering the Crystal Nuts, Scrat gains new abilities such as a double jump, thus allowing the player more access over more areas of the levels.
-The game consists of 12 levels, split across 5 different areas (Ice Cliffs, the Ice Fields, the Ice Caves, and the Hidden World).
+The game consists of 12 levels, split across five different areas (Ice Cliffs, the Ice Fields, the Ice Caves, and the Hidden World).